ballerina-platform/ballerina-dev-website/learn/references/java-interoperability/the-bindgen-tool.md

 The format for specifying inner classes using the command is `<package-name>.ClassName$InnerClassName`.
 The dollar sign might have to be escaped using the backslash key.

-E.g., The command to generate bindings for `java.lang.Character.Subset` class will be as follows.
+E.g., the command to generate bindings for `java.lang.Character.Subset` class will be as follows.
 ```sh
 > bal bindgen java.lang.Character\$Subset
 ```